adaanene/LEMP/README.md

-Creating a website using LEMP stack
+This project is about developing a PHP website using Ngnix as web server and MySQL as database management system.